List of Kid Nation participants: Brett

 Brett Norstom was an 11-year-old yellow district member from Edina, Minnesota.

 Campbell

 Campbell Beadles was a 10-year-old green district member from Thomasville, Georgia.
 He was quite upset after his friend Cody left on the 13th day.

 Cody

 Cody Mendenhall was a 9-year-old yellow district member from Newport, Ohio.
 He left the series on day 13 in episode 4, due to homesickness.

 Colton

 Colton Blake was an 11-year-old yellow district member from Reno, Nevada.
 He helped the yellow team finish in first place for the first time.

 Divad

 Divad Miles was an 11-year-old red district member from Fayetteville, Georgia.
 She was known as the "potato girl" throughout the show for her dedication to cooking potatoes for the town.
 She also made numerous appeals to the town council and her fellow townsfolk to be nominated for the gold star, though she never received it.

+Before her time on Kid Nation, she founded her non-profit organization in 2005, Sow Our Seeds, Inc., which focuses on motivating individuals to do positive deeds in their communities.
+Miles earned a bachelor’s degree from the Georgia Institute of Technology in 2017, a master’s degree from Mercer University in 2020, and a doctorate from the University of Mississippi in 2024.
+As of 2025, she is active in multiple professional fields and a community advocate.